praveenande84/Target-Interview/01 My Self/About My Self.md

 <details>
 <summary>Achievements</summary>

-#### Achievements
+### Achievements
+Recently I participated in 100-days code challenge and I completed successfully that challenge.

-One of my biggest achievements is completing a 100-days code challenge successfully.
-As part of that, I participated coding consistently every day for 100 days.
+In that challenge, I updated my learning progress of coding consistently every day for 100 days in __LinkedIn__.

+So I got cerificate from __Nxtwave__.

 </details>